Presentation: Patient of Asian ethnicity requiring carbamazepine

 - At the time of writing, the National Genomic Test Directory does not include pharmacogenomic testing for HLA-B*15:02 or HLA-A*31:01 variants, although tests may be available via your regional Genomic Laboratory Hub or other local laboratories (such as histocompatibility or immunogenetics laboratories).

-- For human leukocyte antigen (HLA) testing (and other DNA-based tests), an EDTA sample is required.
+- For human leukocyte antigen (HLA) testing (and other DNA-based tests), an EDTA sample (typically in a purple-topped tube) is required.

 Resources